-Let Me Stand Alone.
+I've read her book, Let Me Stand Alone.
 It's a collection of journal entries and emails complete with some sketches.
 She was a good artist too.
-I recommend this book, not purely as document to a young person who would not live to publish books (which I believe she would have-she longed to be a writer), but as a significant piece of literature.
+I recommend this book, not purely as a document to a young person who would not live to publish books (which I believe she would have.
+She longed to be a writer), but as a significant piece of literature.
 Her writing stands on its own.
 It truly is amazing. (there's also a passage where she seems to prophesies her own death, talking about a tank running her down).

 Rachel was politically minded.
 She was a activist and was involved in many events prior to joining ISM (International Solidarity Movement) a pro-Palestinian peace activist group.
 She headed to Israel in January 2003 to protest the bulldozing of Palestinian homes in the Gaza Strip.
 A month before her 24th birthday on March 16, one of these bulldozers ran her over.
 She was protecting the house of a family she had been staying with, hence her determination.

 I don't want to go into detail.
 I actually find it quite upsetting.
-It's all over the internet so you can follow it up yourself though be warned, there are images of her corpse everywhere.
-Israel claims it was an accident, the family and other ISM members say it was deliberate.
+It's all over the internet so you can follow it up yourself, though be warned, there are images of her corpse everywhere.
+Horrific.
+Israel claims it was an accident.
+The family and other ISM members say it was deliberate.
 Extensive court cases in Israel led to no satisfaction for the Corrie family.
 Somehow, the story doesn't seem to be over.
 The Middle Eastern issue certainly appears endless.
 There are too many complexities to cover here, and as I've said, certain groups only see what they want to see.

 Interview: Two days before her death.